-The underwriters expect to deliver the Bonds through the book-entry facilities of The Depository Trust Company against payment in New York, New York on February 12, 2008.
-Each Bond will be entitled to interest on February 1st and August 1st of each year.
-The first scheduled payment date is February 1, 2009.
-Interest will accrue from February 12, 2008 and must be paid by the purchaser if the Bonds are delivered after that date.
+The underwriters expect to deliver the Bonds through the book-entry facilities of The Depository Trust Company against payment in New York, New York on , 2007.
+Each Bond will be entitled to interest on and of each year.
+The first scheduled payment date is , 2008.
 There currently is no secondary market for the Bonds, and we cannot assure you that one will develop.